clr/ripple-statistics/README.md

 ## Overview

+## Known Issues

+These stats are currently additive only!
+They do not yet take into account deleting an object.

+Map/Reduce will be necessary to seed these values for a running system, since these values are updated on a rolling basis only.

 ## Usage

 Include the gem in your Gemfile.

-    Ripple::Statistics

 Then include the Ripple::Statistics module in your document class:

     class SomeDocument
       include Ripple::Document
       include Ripple::Statistics
       property :message,    String
+      property :some_value, Float

+      # now track some stats
+      property_average :some_value, :default => 0.0
+      property_sum     :some_value, :default => 0.0
+      property_count   :some_value, :default => 0
     end

+You now have access to the following methods:

+    SomeDocument.some_value_average
+    SomeDocument.some_value_sum
+    SomeDocument.some_value_count

 ## Running the Tests